peterhj/arraydiff_cuda/README.md

 # arraydiff_cuda

 <code>arraydiff_cuda</code> is a prototype autodiff framework.
 Its main feature
-is a preliminary implementation of <emph>spatially parallel convolutions</emph>, described in this report: (https://openreview.net/forum?id=S1Yt0d1vG).
+is a preliminary implementation of <em>spatially parallel convolutions</em>, described in this report: (https://openreview.net/forum?id=S1Yt0d1vG).

 Note that more up-to-date halo/ring kernels have since been implemented; c.f.